-The SWCD's project will keep an estimated 300 tons of sediment - and the pollutants it carries - out of the sediment-impaired creek each year.
+The SWCD's project will

+keep an estimated 300 tons of sediment - and the pollutants it carries - out of the sediment-impaired creek each year.
 That's the equivalent of 23 dump truck loads.
-The ditch stabilization ultimately benefits not only sediment-clogged Bostic Bay but also Lake of the

-Woods, which is impaired for nutrients.
+The ditch stabilization ultimately benefits not only sediment-clogged Bostic Bay but also Lake of the Woods, which is impaired for nutrients.

-Lake of the Woods Public Works Department and the SWCD received a \$378,000 Clean Water Fund grant from the Minnesota Board of Water and Soil Resources for Judicial Ditch 28 work affecting Bostic Creek.
+Lake of the Woods Public Works Department and the SWCD received a \$378,000 Clean Water Fund grant from the Minnesota Board of Water and Soil Resources (BWSR) for Judicial Ditch 28 work affecting Bostic Creek.

-Matching funds came from Lake of the Woods County, the SWCD and the USDA's Natural Resources Conservation Service.
+Matching funds came from Lake of the Woods County, the SWCD and the USDA's Natural Resources Conservation Service (NRCS).
 NRCS staff has designed side-water inlets and studied groundwater movement through Graceton Bog, which encompasses the project area.
 More than half of the county's share of the matching funds likely will be from ditch assessments to landowners who benefit from the maintenance.

 The final design excluded some ancillary components but bolstered the primary objective - stabilizing ditch banks and reducing sediment transport - by extending the existing two-stage ditch.
+The project came in under budget, despite the additional excavation required for the extension.